nat2bee/Orthology/README.md

 output = output with the orthology info (like reported by **OMA**) of the genes from the interest list

 **Options**
 -h for usage help

+# One_Multi.py

+Select only one orthologous from a 1:multi orthologous data (reported by OMA pairwise analyses).

+Ref.: Altenhoff A et al., The OMA orthology database in 2015: function predictions, better plant support, synteny view and other improvements, Nucleic Acids Research, 2015, 43 (D1): D240-D249 (doi:10.1093/nar/gku1158).

+**Usage**
+One_Multi.py -i *1:multi* -o *output prefix*

+**Where**
+-i = table as the output from pairwise orthology analyses in **OMA** but only with **1:multi** orthologous type -o = prefix for the output files.
+2 outputs will be generated: *1- prefix_OMA.txt*, table containing the orthologous pairs determinied by OMA as one group; *2- prefix_nogroup.txt*, table containing the putative orthologous pairs to be chosen by the user.

+**Options**
+-h for usage help

+# Multi_One.py

+Select only one orthologous from a multi:1 orthologous data (reported by OMA pairwise analyses).

+Ref.: Altenhoff A et al., The OMA orthology database in 2015: function predictions, better plant support, synteny view and other improvements, Nucleic Acids Research, 2015, 43 (D1): D240-D249 (doi:10.1093/nar/gku1158).

+**Usage**
+Multi_One.py -i *multi:1* -o *output prefix*

+**Where**
+-i = table as the output from pairwise orthology analyses in **OMA** but only with **multi:1** orthologous type -o = prefix for the output files.
+2 outputs will be generated: *1- prefix_OMA.txt*, table containing the orthologous pairs determinied by OMA as one group; *2- prefix_nogroup.txt*, table containing the putative orthologous pairs to be chosen by the user.

+**Options**
+-h for usage help

+# Multi_Multi.py

+Select only one orthologous from a multi:multi orthologous data (reported by OMA pairwise analyses).

+Ref.: Altenhoff A et al., The OMA orthology database in 2015: function predictions, better plant support, synteny view and other improvements, Nucleic Acids Research, 2015, 43 (D1): D240-D249 (doi:10.1093/nar/gku1158).

+**Usage**
+Multi_Multi.py -i *multi:multi* -o *output prefix*

+**Where**
+-i = table as the output from pairwise orthology analyses in **OMA** but only with **multi:multi** orthologous type -o = prefix for the output files.
+2 outputs will be generated: *1- prefix_OMA.txt*, table containing the orthologous pairs determinied by OMA as one group; *2- prefix_nogroup.txt*, table containing the putative orthologous pairs to be chosen by the user.

+**Options**
+-h for usage help